linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 30.08.2023 (announcement [IPv6])
+- 🎉 We've got something special for all you tech enthusiasts! ⚡️🌐 We're thrilled to announce that we're now registering IPv6 addresses for all subdomains! 🌍🔒 Embrace the future of networking! 💪🔌✨ Have you already migrated to IPv6?
+If yes, share your experience below!
+If not, what's holding you back?
+Let's discuss! 👇 #IPv6

 ### 29.08.2023 (announcement [IPv6])
 - Exciting news from our end! 🌟 We're thrilled to announce that we're now registering unique IPv6 addresses for each of our Linkspeed subdomains. 🌐🔗 Say hello to the future! 🚀 Join us in embracing IPv6 as the new standard. 🙌💪